SkylineCommunications/Skyline.DataMiner.CICD.Packages/Tools.Packager/README.md

 Commands:
-  dmapp <directory>       Creates a DataMiner application (.dmapp) package based on the type. dmprotocol <directory>  Creates a protocol (.dmprotocol) package based on a protocol solution
+  dmapp <directory>       Creates a DataMiner application (.dmapp) package based on the type. dmprotocol <directory>  Creates a protocol (.dmprotocol) package based on a protocol solution.

 ```